bjornmeansbear/lectureScripts/theLibreDesigner.md

 - What is Open Source Explained in Lego: <https://www.youtube.com/watch?v=a8fHgx9mE5U&list=TLPQMjMwNzIwMjDvdkWAxlxtzw&index=2>
 - Garth Braithwaite; Designers CAN Open Source: <https://www.youtube.com/watch?v=djf8sLjtbzU>
+- [Github Open Source Guides](https://opensource.guide/) <- FYI: the imagery for each "card" is an SVG and marked as open source; they're part of the guide repos; you can take the illustrations and use them for something else!

 I should flesh this out heavily!!?